Keyfactor/signserver-ce/signserver/res/test/dss10/README.txt

         Key with certificates issued directly by the root CA.
 	Alias for TLS: ra00001
 	    Keys with a certificate suitable for TLS (with EKU tlsClient).
+        Aliases for APK signing (with self-signed certificates): apk00001, apk00002 Using RSA 2048 and ECDSA prime256v1.

 TLS Server keystores:
     dss10_demo-tls.jks